worldbank/gld/docs/docs/branch_management/bm_index.md

 nav_order: 6
 ---

+# GLD GitHub Repository Branching Guidelines

-# What is this document?
+## What is this document?

 This document sets the guidelines on how to create, name, and manage branches on the GLD repository.
 It is aimed at both individuals developing new code on the repository and users of the repository who only consume code.
 Upon reading, users should be able to understand how the branches structure the code and at what stage each project is.
 Developers should, in addition, implement their code in the outlined manner to ensure consistency across projects and developers.

-# What are branches and why do we need them?
+## What are branches and why do we need them?

 A Git is a bifurcation of the state of code that creates a new path for the evolution of it.
 It can be parallel to other Git branches that you can generate ([Here is tutorial on Git branches, from where this explanation is from]( https://www.hostinger.com/tutorials/how-to-use-git-branches/)).
 Two of the main advantages are: